INCATools/ontology-access-kit/docs/intro/tutorial01.rst

 Next we will try a different command, plugging in an ID we got from the previous search.

-We will use the "ancestors" command to find all rdfs:subClassOf and part-of (BFO:0000050) ancestors of 'wing vein'.
+We will use the :code:`ancestors` command to find all rdfs:subClassOf and part-of (BFO:0000050) ancestors of 'wing vein'.

 .. code-block::